Skip to main content

 The OurHealth dataset

-OurHealth data is now available on the AnVIL platform and includes self-reported basic demographics, anthropometric traits, cardiometabolic outcomes, and Blended Genome-Exome (BGE) sequencing data on 621 study participants.
+OurHealth data is now available on the AnVIL platform and includes self-reported basic demographics, detailed population descriptors, anthropometric traits, cardiometabolic outcomes, and Blended Genome-Exome (BGE) sequencing data on 1,012 study participants.
+The dataset also includes BGE data in CRAM format for the 1,012 participants, as well as genotypes in build GRCh38 imputed to the combined 1000G+HGDP reference panel using GLIMPSE2, available in multi-sample VCF and PLINK2 files.

 Accessing OurHealth data